wissem01chiha/dynamic-identification/README.md

 [![Licence](https://img.shields.io/github/license/justintime50/python-template)](LICENSE)
 </div>

-Python code and datasets for the identification of state-dependent dynamic model parameters in collaborative robotic manipulator systems.
+This project aims to provide an extensive framework for developing complex dynamic models for collaborative manipulators.
+The available solutions, which can be found here [softwares](/docs/README.md), do not support advanced modeling of friction, stiffness, noise, and robotic joint actuator/transmission systems.
+This project also aims to provide a comprehensive interface for state-space modeling approaches and transfer functions, rather than standard dynamic equations.
+Regading the complxity of this models, it offers a method to solve and optimize them,  to find the best trajectory directions and  configurations that excite the robot dynamics.
+### Getting started

+### Package structure
+all software base structures and functions are in the [source](/src/) folder, specific robot configuration/functions scripts are in [exemple](/exemple/) folder.
 ### Features
+- trajectory data processing
 - find optimized excitation trajectories with non-linear optimization
-- trajectory data processing
 - manipulator state space model implentation
 - state space identification based methods
 - transfer function manipulator models